The Little Rascals (film): Plot

 "The Blur" is stolen by local bullies Butch and Woim.
 In addition to having to rebuild the clubhouse, the boys now need a new soapbox racer.
 They band together to build "The Blur 2: The Sequel."
 Prior to race day, Spanky and Alfalfa reconcile and decide to ride in the two-seat go-kart together.
 They hope to win the prize money and the trophy, to be presented to the victors by "the greatest racer of all, A.J.
 Ferguson."

 Butch and Woim make several sneaky attempts to stop Alfalfa and Spanky from winning the race.
 Waldo, who (seemingly) kicks out Darla from his race car, pulls a few tricks of his own.
 "The Blur 2" crosses the finish line ahead of the pack (and resulting in a photo-finish between "The Blur" and "The Blur 2" literally "by a hair" due to Alfalfa's cowlick), despite the many scrapes and crashes throughout the derby.
 When Butch and Woim try to fight with Alfalfa, he knocks Butch into pig slop, with Woim throwing himself in.

 Along with first prize, Alfalfa also wins back Darla's heart after it turns out that Darla kicked Waldo out of the car instead of the opposite.
 Spanky, meanwhile, is shocked at the trophy presentation when he finally meets his favorite driver, A.J.
 Ferguson, whom he learns is a woman.
-Spanky also confesses to Darla that he was responsible for making her and Alfalfa break up, as he feared that she was trying to steal his best friend and sabotage their club, realizing he was wrong and apologizes to both Alfalfa and Darla.
+Spanky also confesses to Darla that he was responsible for messing up her and Alfalfa's picnic, as he feared that she was trying to steal his best friend and sabotage their club, realizing he was wrong and apologizes to both Alfalfa and Darla.
 As soon as the club house is rebuilt, the boys collectively have a change of heart toward membership and welcome Darla and friends to their club, with "Women Welcome" added to the sign.